Chris Lowe (basketball)

-Christopher Charles Lowe Jr. (born July 17, 1987) is an American professional basketball player who last played for Xion Dukes Klosterneuburg in Austria.
-He played college basketball at the University of Massachusetts.
+Christopher Charles Lowe Jr. (born July 17, 1987) is an American basketball coach and former player who is currently an assistant coach for the St. Bonaventure Bonnies.
+He played college basketball for the UMass Minutemen.

 High school

 Chris Lowe attended Mount Vernon High School in New York, the same school that produced Ben Gordon and Gus "The Wizard" Williams.
 As a senior, averaged 12.9 points and 6.5 assists and 4.5 steals per game.
-During the Class AA New York State Public Title in 2004 with a 27-3 record, in a championship game, then junior Lowe held future NBA guard Sebastian Telfair to a season-low 14 points in a 66-52 victory.
+During the Class AA New York State Public Title in 2004 with a 27–3 record, in a championship game, then junior Lowe held future NBA guard Sebastian Telfair to a season-low 14 points in a 66–52 victory.

 College

 Chris Lowe was the starting point guard for the UMass Minutemen.
-He led the Atlantic 10 in assists as a freshman in 2005-06, and earned a spot on the league's Rookie Team.
+He led the Atlantic 10 in assists as a freshman in 2005–06, and earned a spot on the league's Rookie Team.
 As a junior, Lowe averaged 11.8 points and 6.3 assists a game.
 The 6.3 assists per game also led the A-10.
 As a senior, he was named a Preseason Atlantic 10 First Team Guard and Preseason All-Defensive Team.
 He started all of the team's 30 games during his senior season, and finished the year with an average of 12.4 points and 6.4 assists per game.
 Also named A-10's best passer-by The Sporting News.

 Lowe left UMass as the school's all-time leader in assists, with 678 over his career, breaking Carl Smith's prior mark of 633.
 He also scored 1,152 points for the school in his four seasons.

-On March 5, 2008, Lowe had the sixth triple-double in UMass history (his first) with 14 points, 13 assists and 10 rebounds, in a 100-63 win over La Salle University.
+On March 5, 2008, Lowe had the sixth triple-double in UMass history (his first) with 14 points, 13 assists and 10 rebounds, in a 100–63 win over La Salle University.

 Lowe graduated from UMass in May 2009.